Pastry Cream

 Vanilla

-For the full vanilla experience, I strongly recommend using real vanilla bean, vanilla paste, or vanilla extract,* which elevates the cream to heavenly status.
-Imitations will not do justice to the cream, or your taste buds.
-But vanilla can be expensive!
-For this recipe, we only use half of a vanilla bean, which means half the expense!
+I strongly recommend using real vanilla beans (How to Use a Vanilla Bean).
+I often use either Madagascar vanilla beans or Tahitian vanilla beans, which elevate the cream to heavenly status.
+While vanilla beans can be expensive, for this recipe, we only use half of a vanilla bean, which means half the expense!

 • The flavor deepens with time.
-If possible, make crema pasticcera a day ahead of time, or early morning.
+If possible, make pastry cream a day ahead, or early morning.

-• The cream has to come to a good boil to kill enzymes in the yolks that would digest the starch and make the cream thinner instead of thicker.
+• The milk has to come to a boil.
+This is to kill enzymes in the yolks that would digest the starch, making the cream thinner instead of thicker.
+We want thick!

 • The cream should be thick but spreadable.
 It will keep thickening as it cools.

-• Use a fine strainer to get a smoother texture, if lumpy or grainy.
+• Use a large fine-mesh strainer to get a smoother texture, if lumpy or grainy.

 • To cool the cream quickly, place the bowl in an ice bath and stir until cool.